gebozhinov/SoftUni/Java-Fundamentals/Basic Syntax, Conditional Statements and Loops/Lab/README.md

+# Lab: Basic Syntax, Conditional Statements and Loops
-# Problems for exercises and homework for the "Programming Fundamentals" course @ SoftUni.
+Problems for exercises and homework for the "Programming Fundamentals" course @ SoftUni.

 ## 1. Student Information